 Every SWCC owner asks that question eventually.
 It turns out that it is normal.
-Consider the sequence that occurs periodically:
+Consider the sequence that occurs at winding:

 2. Vibration from motor causes cam to back off slightly

-4. Movement advances cam further until next contact occurs.
+4. Movement advances cam further until contact occurs once again.

-Now, if the movement has never been restored, and the contacts are coated with filth, then it is possible that this could be a sign that the clock is about to give you problems.
-But a newly restored clock, even after several years, will not give you any problems, even if it is hesitating at the winding.
+Now, if the movement has never been restored, contacts are coated with filth and grime from decades of neglect, then it is possible that this could be a sign that the clock is about to give you problems.
+But with a newly restored clock, this is not a sign of trouble, even after several years post-restoration.

-After perhaps 3-4 years, it is a good idea to have us look at your movement, clean contacts, touch up oil, and inspect for any problems that might be developing (rare).
+After perhaps 3-4 years, it is a good idea to have us look at your movement, clean contacts, touch up oil, and inspect for any problems that might be developing.
+This is normal maintenance.